 Clean regularly with a damp mop with a vinyl floor cleaner such as Bona Pro Series Vinyl Cleaner.
 Do not use excessive water.
 Always use chair protectors under furniture and on chair legs.
 Teflon protectors are best.
-Vinyl SPC FLOORING does not recommend the use of felt pads.
+SPC WATERPROOF FLOORING does not recommend the use of felt pads.

 Keep your engineered flooring swept, clean, and dry on a regular basis.
 Use either a vacuum cleaner with a soft flooring attachment, or a broom.
 A dry microfiber dust mop can be used to pick up dirt and debris from the floor.
 Spills must be wiped up as soon as they occur.
 Excessive water or liquid can cause irreversible damage to engineered hardwood flooring.